ravendb/helm-charts/README.md

 ---

+## How do I make this work?

-## Usage
+## Configure your DNS
-Make sure you have properly configured nginx ingress controller.
-Read/follow the steps from the nginx dedicated note below.

-You might need to make sure that your DNS is correctly configured, pods need records that translate `<nodeTag>{-tcp}.[domain]` names to ingress controller IP address.
+Make sure that your DNS contains records that translate RavenDB nodes addresses to the ingress controller IP address.
+Pods need these to talk to each self.
+You need to translate
+- `<nodeTag>.[domain]`
+- `<nodeTag>-tcp.[domain]`

+names to ingress controller IP address.

+---
-e.g. Additional record inside /etc/hosts file, `192.168.1.15` is my local IP address, running nginx on local machine k8s cluster
+*e.g. Additional record inside /etc/hosts file, `192.168.1.15` is my local IP address, running nginx on local machine k8s cluster*

 ```
 192.168.1.15 a.poisson.development.run b.poisson.development.run c.poisson.development.run